 The days get warmer, the sun gets higher, and suddenly you feel like doing precisely nothing and lazing about in the heat all day.
 No, you're not imagining it: hot weather does make you a bit lazy, at least when we're first adjusting to the heat wave.
-"When the weather turns warmer, a lot of people start to feel more lethargic and less productive," Dr. Nancy Molitor, clinical assistant professor of psychiatry and behavioral sciences at Northwestern University Feinberg School of Medicine, tells Bustle.
-So, it's not just that you're feeling sluggish for no reason; it's science.
+"When the weather turns warmer, a lot of people start to feel more lethargic and less productive," Nancy Molitor Ph.D., clinical assistant professor of psychiatry and behavioral sciences at Northwestern University Feinberg School of Medicine, tells Bustle.
+So it's not just that you're feeling sluggish for no reason; it's science.

-Whatever we try to do in hot weather, whether it's exercising, trying to complete a spreadsheet, or simply walking around the block, we're expending more energy, because our body is using our glucose stores to keep us cool.
+Whatever you try to do in hot weather, whether it's exercising, trying to complete a spreadsheet, or simply walking around the block, you're expending more energy, because your body is using your glucose stores to keep you cool.
 This is part of the rationale behind exercise crazes like hot yoga, though science indicates that there isn't any real health benefit to putting yourself in a boiling room while exercising.
-Hot weather makes us more tired because we're spending more internal resources.
-"Exposure to prolonged sunlight can also lead to dehydration, which increases lethargy," Dr. Molitor tells Bustle.
-We actually adapt pretty quickly to hot weather, though, so this effect doesn't tend to feel extreme after the first week or two.
+Hot weather makes you more tired because you're spending more internal resources.
+"Exposure to prolonged sunlight can also lead to dehydration, which increases lethargy," Molitor tells Bustle.
+You actually adapt pretty quickly to hot weather, though, so this effect doesn't tend to feel extreme after the first week or two.

-Summer may make us expend more energy, but bad weather actually makes us more productive.
-According to studies, workers spend more time in the office and produce more work on rainy days than they do on sunny ones.
+Summer may make you expend more energy, but bad weather actually makes you more productive.
+A working paper published by Harvard Business School in 2012 found that workers spend more time in the office and produce more work on rainy days than they do on sunny ones.
 This makes perfect sense to anybody who's ever spent time in an office; why would you bother sending out yet another boring email when there's an excellent sunny day waiting for you?

 But there's also an apparent science behind these productivity drops.
 It turns out that hot weather negatively affects our cognitive processes.
 Studies have shown that people are more capable of making rapid, accurate decisions when they're in colder temperatures.
-A set of studies found that the warmer the environment was, the less capable people were at cognitive tests: choosing the best cell phone plan, assessing the risks of a lottery ticket, or picking a good deal.
-When things get hot, we become slower, more conservative thinkers who tend to assess factors incorrectly.
-And these changes happened when the ambient temperature only shifted by a few degrees.
-Why?
-Because the energy resources used by temperature regulation are being taken away from the brain, too.
+A study published in PLoS Medicine in 2018 found that the warmer the environment was, the less capable people were at cognitive tests: choosing the best cell phone plan, assessing the risks of a lottery ticket, or picking a good deal.
+When things get hot, people become slower, more conservative thinkers who tend to assess factors incorrectly.
+These changes happened when the ambient temperature only shifted by a few degrees, because the energy resources used by temperature regulation are being taken away from the brain.

 If you happen to sleep in an area that gets natural light, you may find yourself waking with the sun as your circadian rhythms adjust to the new regime — and in summer, that will get progressively earlier in the day.
 Result?
 You'll spend more hours awake, burning a lot of energy glucose.
 And by early evening, far before your usual winter bedtime, you'll likely feel like turning in, even if it's still light outside.